dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1801.md

 Chapter 18  Boundary Anatomy

 The architecture of a system is defined by a set of software components and the boundaries that separate them.
 Those boundaries come in many different forms.
-In this chapter we’ll look at some of the most common.
+In this chapter we'll look at some of the most common.

 Boundary  Crossing